 Chances are, you’ll quickly scroll down to see which shoes are included on this guide.

-When you do so, you might be surprised by the omission of the Brooks Glycerin, Asics Nimbus, Mizuno Wave Sky, Saucony Triumph, and the Epic React.
-Ok, the last one – the Nike Epic React – was left out because it hardens in the cold.
+When you do so, you may be surprised by the omission of the Brooks Glycerin, Asics Nimbus, or the Mizuno Wave Sky.

 The terms soft, cushioned, and padded are often conflated.
 A cushioned shoe can do what it claims without being soft.
-A padded shoe might not necessarily be soft – it could mean a midsole with a top or bottom layer of softness.
+A padded shoe may not be necessarily soft – that could simply mean a midsole with a top or bottom layer of cushioning.

-You must be wondering, why do I need a soft shoe for?
+You must be thinking – what do I need a soft shoe for?
 I like my runs to feel lively and not be bogged down by softness.
 This generalization was true five years ago when a soft running shoe was the preferred footwear for easy runs.

 But times have changed.
 Softness comes in various forms – and some are better than the others.

-Only the New Balance FuelCell Propel uses an EVA variant – the rest on this guide don’t.
+Only the New Balance FuelCell Propel, 1080V10, and the Hoka Bondi 6 use an EVA variant – the rest on this guide don’t.

 The list is not in the descending order of softness.
-Without further ado, here is pick of the six softest running shoes:
+Without further ado, here is our pick of the eight softest running shoes:

 1) New Balance FuelCell Propel